rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/getting-started/send-request-ovw.rst

 .. note::
      You can also use Rackspace Cloud API services by using the following methods:

-     -  If you are developing applications or automation, try using `Rackspace SDKs`_, the `Rackspace CLI`_, or `OpenStack client applications`_.
+     -  If you are developing applications or automation, try using :rax-devdocs:`Rackspace SDKs <#sdks>`, the `Rackspace CLI`_, or `OpenStack client applications`_.

      -  For API development, testing and workflow management in a graphical environment, try